 This ongoing dialogue with patients and the public is what the NHS calls ‘engagement’.
 If appropriate adjustments or improvements to services are needed as a result of this engagement, then the NHS makes them.

 NHS Lincolnshire CCG is committed to taking a ‘best practice’ approach to this formal public consultation process.
-We want to hear views from people across Lincolnshire about the possible future configuration of these four hospital services.
+We want to hear views from people across Lincolnshire about the possible future configuration of four NHS services.
 All of the feedback we receive will inform any decisions which NHS Lincolnshire CCG makes about these services.
 You can share your views on this consultation here.